dsvolpe/dsvolpe.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-🚧 I use this page as an example in workshops where I teach students how to create professional pages, so it is mostly incomplete and under construction. 🚧
+🚧 I use this page as an example in workshops where I teach students how to create professional pages, so it is mostly under construction. 🚧

 For most complete and up-to date information about me, check out my [Linked-In profile](https://www.linkedin.com/in/dsvolpe/).

 I am a Senior Faculty Specialist at the University of Maryland [IPST](https://ipst.umd.edu) (Institute for Physical Science & Technology).
 My areas of expertise are: